bguplp/Armadillo2-Docker/README.md

 ```bash
 docker container ls
 ```
-The `image_name` is your own preference if you like to rewrite the image use the same name, you can also add tag by `<image_name>:<tag>`.
+The `image_name` is your preference if you like to rewrite the image use the same name, you can also add a tag by `<image_name>:<tag>`.

 ## Host container communication

-While I used ROS noetic within the host machine it work fine, I manage to run simulation in a container, YOLO-4 on the host machine and pick-up services and launch inside the container, so I can say it can comunicate and transfer data, without additional configuration.
+While I used ROS noetic within the host machine it work fine, I manage to run a simulation in a container, YOLO-4 on the host machine, and pick-up services and launch inside the container, so I can say it can communicate and transfer data, without additional configuration.

-## Trobleshooting
+## Troubleshooting
-There is a few, I didn't managed to documents a lot so you may try google search or contact me via email [orelhamamy@gamil.com](mailto:orelhamamy@gamil.com?subject=[github]%20Armadillo2%20Docker).
+There are a few, I didn't manage to document a lot so you may try to search in google or contact me via email [orelhamamy@gamil.com](mailto:orelhamamy@gamil.com?subject=[github]%20Armadillo2%20Docker).

 ### Low Disk Space on "Filesystem root"

-The docker storges data in `/var/lib/docker/` directory, which may cause consuming of a lot of space.
-There are two possibale solutions,
+The docker storage data in `/var/lib/docker/` directory, that may be consuming a lot of space.
+There are two possible solutions,
  1. Delete previous data like old containers and etc.
 ```bash
 docker system prune